llm-workflow-engine/llm-workflow-engine/research/001-enhancing-ansible-automation-through-integration-of-large-language-models.md

 ## Introduction

 Automation is key to efficient system management and deployment workflows.
-The incorporation of an AI in the form of LLMs opens up the possibility for more dynamic, intelligent decision-making in these automation processes.
-The proposed 'lwe_llm' Ansible module is a step in this direction, acting as an interface between the Ansible tasks and the LLM.
+The incorporation of AI in the form of LLMs opens up the possibility for more dynamic, intelligent decision-making in these automation processes.
+The proposed 'lwe_llm' Ansible module is a step in this direction, acting as an interface between Ansible tasks and the LLM.

 ## The 'lwe_llm' Module